 Blue Or Gray Teeth: Causes And Treatments

-1. Natural Tooth Color
+Natural Tooth Color

-2. Early Antibiotic Exposure
+Early Antibiotic Exposure

+If you are concerned about the color of your blue or grey teeth, don’t worry—you have treatment options.
 Though whitening treatments often work best on yellowed teeth, they may improve the appearance of naturally blue or gray teeth.
-Your dentist can explain the results you can reasonably expect from in-office or at-home treatments.
+Your dental professional can explain the results you can reasonably expect from in-office or at-home treatments.
 Whitening treatments can also improve the color of a tooth that has died.